Mahnoor-Muhammad-Naeem/JS-Coding-Challenges/README.md

-# Learn JavaScript – A Practical, Challenge‑First Roadmap
+# Learn JavaScript – A Practical, Challenge‑First Roadmap:

 This README gives you a hands‑on path to learn modern JavaScript through the **best free + high‑quality resources** and **curated coding challenges**.
 It’s split into stages so you can jump in at your current level.